ricauduro/access_control_with_python_and_esp01/README.md

         if e == "Remote end closed connection without response": pass
 ```
+Our ESP-01 don´t return any response, that´s why we have this try catch block

 The sendRequest we can insert into a IF conditon, to guarantee that the door will open when we get real close to it, and only if it recognize our faces.